 Demyelinative diseases of the central nervous system are characterized by loss of myelin with variable loss of axons.
 In contrast, infarcts, contusions, encephalitis, and other conditions destroy myelin and axons equally.
 The main demyelinative disease of the CNS is multiple sclerosis (MS) and its variants.
 Its counterpart in the peripheral nervous system is inflammatory demyelinative polyradiculoneuropathy (Guillain-Barré syndrome-GBS) and its chronic variants.
 MS and GBS are autoimmune inflammatory diseases.
 There are also virus-induced demyelinative diseases, such as progressive multifocal leukoencephalopathy.
 Demyelinative diseases should be distinguished from leukodystrophies, which are inherited metabolic disorders of myelin lipids and proteins.

 The pathology is characterized by multifocal lesions, the MS plaques.
-The usual evolution of the MS plaque is s follows: in the acute phase, activated mononuclear cells, including lymphocytes, microglia, and macrophages destroy myelin and to a variable degree, oligodendroctes.
+The usual evolution of the MS plaque is as follows: in the acute phase (active plaque), activated mononuclear cells, including lymphocytes, microglia, and macrophages destroy myelin and, to a variable degree, oligodendrocytes.
 Myelin debris are picked up by macrophages and degraded.
-At an early stage, macrophages contain myelin fragments; later, myelin proteins, and, at the end, lipids from chemical degradation of myelin lipids.
-This evolution takes a few weeks.
-With time, gliosis develops, and plaques reach a burned-out stage consisting of demyelinated axons traversing glial scar tissue.
+At an early stage, macrophages contain myelin fragments; later, they contain proteins and lipids from chemical degradation of myelin.
+This process takes a few weeks.
+With time, gliosis develops, and plaques reach a burned-out stage consisting of demyelinated axons traversing glial scar tissue (inactive plaque).
 Remaining oligodendrocytes attempt to make new myelin.
-If the inflammatory process is arrested at an early phase, plaques are partially remyelinated.
+If the inflammatory process is arrested at an early phase, plaques are partially remyelinated (shadow plaque).
 In more advanced lesions, remyelination is ineffective because gliosis creates a barrier between the myelin producing cells and their axonal targets.
 The pathological process may be arrested at any time, sometimes after partial demyelination.

 Immunopathology.
 The inflamatory cells in MS include primarily CD8 T-lymphocytes, microglia, and macrohages.
 In addition, components of humoral immunity, including B-lymphocytes, plasma cells, immunoglobulins, and complement have been identified in plaques.